andob/DeclarativeAdapter-kt/MORE_FEATURES.md

             (context) -> new ReceipeCellView(context));
 ```

-On Java, please use the Builders:
+On Java, please use the Builders API:

 ```java
 new DeclarativeAdapter()